About Debbie Stabenow

 Born in Gladwin and raised in Clare, Debbie Stabenow knows what matters to Michigan.
 Elected to the United States Senate in 2000, she is respected for her ability to build coalitions to get things done for Michigan and our nation.

-As Chair of the Senate Agriculture Committee, and a member of the Senate Energy, Finance, and Budget Committees, she has a powerful and unique role to play in shaping our nation's manufacturing, health care, and agriculture policies, which are so critical to our future.
+As Ranking Member of the Senate Agriculture Committee, and a member of the Senate Energy, Finance, and Budget Committees, she has a powerful and unique role to play in shaping our nation's manufacturing, health care, and agriculture policies, which are so critical to our future.

 Among her many accomplishments, she has cut taxes for small businesses and passed initiatives to revitalize our manufacturing sector.
 She also authored the retooling loan program for advanced manufacturers that is bringing jobs back to Michigan from Mexico.